imcf/snijder/README.md

 multiple users in a simple, accessible way.
-Flexibility and maintainability have priority over performance, as the targeted jobs will run in the range of minutes to hours, so being able to process thousands of queue-requests per second is just not important.
+Flexibility and maintainability have priority over performance, as the targeted jobs will run in the range of minutes to hours, so being able to process thousands of queue-requests per second is just not important here.

+Initially it was created to replace the queue manager of the [Huygens Remote Manager (HRM)](http://huygens-rm.org/) but Snijder is independent of that project and is actually used for other tasks as well.

 ## Requirements

-Snijder makes use of the gc3pie Python package dealing with job dispatching, monitoring, data transfer and cluster queueing systems.
+Snijder makes use of the [GC3Pie](https://github.com/imcf/gc3pie) Python package dealing with job dispatching, monitoring, data transfer and cluster queueing systems.

 ## Example